 - Education: “Thank you for your perspective Reviewer X, but we opted not to use…”

 Unhappy reviewers correlate with rejection, which tends to result from the first approach.
-I’m going to argue for the third approach, and offer some tips about engaging in a constructive dialogue with an uniformed reviewer.
+I’m going to argue for the third approach, and offer some tips about engaging in a constructive dialogue with an uninformed reviewer.

 It doesn’t always work